Akhila404/Student_Management_System_Basic/README.md

 #### Database Setup (test.py)
 - Creates an SQLite database.
 - Sets up three tables: student_info, course_info, and transaction_info.

+#### Main Application (main.py)
+- Serves as the main entry point for the application.
+- Coordinates various CRUD operations and interactions with the user.

 #### Insert Operations (insert.py)
 - Functions to insert new student records.